RakhithJK/dbeaver-dbeaver-wiki/Log-files.md

 If you are reporting about some error please attach logs (not complete file but valuable part of it).
 Logs are very useful, big number of errors can't be reproduced/fixed without full error stacktrace.

+### Java fatal logs

+In rare cases DBeaver process dies and doesn't leave any valuable logs.
+This caused by Java VM crash.
+JVM creates a fatal log file for each crash (log gile `hs_err_PID.log`).
+This log usually resides in the same directory where dbeaver launcher is (e.g. dbeaver.exe).
+But in some cases it is a write-protected directory and log file will be created in other folder.
+Instruction how to find Java  fatal log file: https://docs.oracle.com/javase/9/troubleshoot/fatal-error-log.htm